rohinb3516/Fractional-N-div-PLL/README.md

 ![full_adder_schematic](https://user-images.githubusercontent.com/77510951/156220644-49034502-76dd-4fea-a50b-d64dcf339da5.png)

 The schematic was designed using the self-dual properties, which makes the PMOS structure a mirror image of the NMOS structure.

+This was used in realizing a 3-bit adder, with the same unit used in parallel 3 times.
+The 3-bit adder was used in the Digital Phase Accumulator.

 ### Multiplexer
 The schematic for the Multiplexer is as follows: